 Laws banning or restricting abortion access impose one narrow religious belief on everyone bound by those laws, including those whose religions counsel in favor of abortion access.
-Americans United and the National Women’s Law Center represent thirteen clergy members in Missouri across six denominations who support abortion access because of their faith, not in spite of it.
+Americans United and the National Women’s Law Center represent fourteen clergy members in Missouri across seven denominations who support abortion access because of their faith, not in spite of it.
 Together, we argue that Missouri’s abortion bans violate their state constitution’s guarantee of absolute separation of church and state.

 On the floor of the Missouri House of Representatives, state legislators defended H.B.
 126 in overtly religious terms.
-Rep. Holly Thompson Rehder stated “God doesn’t give us a choice in this area.
+Rep. Holly Thompson Rehder stated, “God doesn’t give us a choice in this area.
 He is the Creator of life.”
-The bill’s sponsor, Rep. Nick Schroer, said “I’ll say this again, as a Catholic I do believe life begins at conception, that is built into our legislative findings currently in law.”
-And even after Rep. Ian Mackey pointed out that the religious language in the bill was an unconstitutional violation of the separation of church and state, Rep. Adam Schnelting stated “I know of no greater way of affirming the natural rights of man than to declare that they are a gift from our Creator that neither man nor government can abridge.”
+The bill’s sponsor, Rep. Nick Schroer, said, “I’ll say this again, as a Catholic I do believe life begins at conception, that is built into our legislative findings currently in law.”
+And even after Rep. Ian Mackey pointed out that the religious language in the bill was an unconstitutional violation of the separation of church and state, Rep. Adam Schnelting stated, “I know of no greater way of affirming the natural rights of man than to declare that they are a gift from our Creator that neither man nor government can abridge.”

-Our plaintiffs, who represent several denominations within Christianity as well as Judaism and Unitarian Universalism, object to the Missouri legislature’s giving these sweeping religious statements the force of law.
+Our plaintiffs, who represent several denominations within Christianity, as well as Judaism and Unitarian Universalism, object to the Missouri legislature’s giving these sweeping religious statements the force of law.
 Rev. Traci Blackmon, a United Church of Christ minister, aims to be part of the legacy of the UCC—which voted in 1971 to acknowledge the right to abortion—by supporting reproductive decision-making and helping people obtain access to abortion care.
 Maharat Rori Picker Neiss, an Orthodox Jewish clergy member, says that Jewish law is clear that a fetus is not given the same value, status, or consideration as that of a living person until such time as it has taken its first breath outside the womb.
 Rev. Molly Housh Gordon, a Unitarian Universalist minister in Columbia, describes Missouri’s abortion restrictions as entirely at odds with her religious beliefs, practice, and ministry because they establish into law a religious belief about when life begins that directly conflicts with her own religious beliefs and understanding of conscience and bodily autonomy.